guitarpicva/NetPortDart/README.md

 if it fails or goes away.

 To start the program, call the resulting compiled filename with up to two parameters.
+See the main() function for more explanation and defaults.

 0) serial port name.
 COM5 or ttyACM0, etc. (no path to *nix devices)
 1) TCP port to listen on for the TCP Server side